AndoryuRenoa/MochiJumpLevelEditor/README.md

 To Do:

-Rewrite the JS for the clientside levelEditor so that the corresponding buttons have meaning.
+Rewrite the JS for the clientside levelEditor so that the corresponding buttons have meaning:

+	Start with Retrieve Level

 Test whether removing jackson api specific code will work and if it can be replaced with:
 	public @ResponseBody void RecieverTest(@RequestBody UserInput i)